AlexanderSouthan/pyDataFitting/README.md

 * segment_regression: Does a piecewise polynomial fit with the segment borders, y values at the segment borders, or the slopes at the segment borders as additional fit parameters.
 The additional fit parameters are estimated with an evolutionary fitting algorithm which calls picewise_polynomial_fit several times in each iteration, so the whole procedure is rather slow (albeit still very usable).

 ## General nonlinear regression (in nonlinear_regression.py)
+* nonlinear_regression: Does nonlinear regressions by minimizing the sum of the squared residuals.
+Basically utilizes differential_evolution from scipy.optimize to estimatze the parameters of complex regression functions.
+The functions must be included in calc_functions, but can be added easily there.
+This is not a particularly fast method, so use methods from other packages for simple problems.
+* nonlinear_regression_3D: Does the same like nonlinear_regression, but on 3D datasets.
+Also here, the regression function must be included in calc_function_3D.

 ## Principal component regression and partial least squares regression (in multivariate_regression.py)
 * principal_component_regression: A class for a principal component regression (PCR).
 Does a principal component analysis of the dataset and a multilinear regression on the resulting scores with one or several responses in order to generate a model to predict the responses from future data.
 The PCR parts work quite well, the methods included for generating various plots still need improving.